Jimztech/four-card/README.md

 ## Acknowledgments

-I really give credit to @grace-snow and @alexkmarshall they helped me making this project come through.
+I really give credit to @grace-snow and @alexkmarshall they really helped me in making this project come through.